 The bottom line

 How many personal loans can you have?
-While it’s certainly possible to open more than one loan at a time, this should really only be done in a dire financial situation in which the benefits outweigh the risks.
+While it’s certainly possible to open more than one loan at a time, it is unwise to have two unless the borrower is in a dire financial situation where the benefits outweigh the risks.